liferay/liferay-docs/develop/reference/articles/10-gradle/00-intro.markdown

 **Important:** If you're using
 [Liferay Workspace](/develop/tutorials/-/knowledge_base/7-0/liferay-workspace)
-to create Liferay apps, many of these Liferay Gradle plugins are already applied by default.
-The `com.liferay.workspace` plugin provides the following Liferay plugins to all your apps in a Liferay Workspace:
+to create Liferay apps, many Liferay Gradle plugins are already applied by default.
+The `com.liferay.workspace` plugin provides the following plugins to all your apps in a Liferay Workspace:

 - `com.liferay.css.builder`
 - `com.liferay.js.module.config.generator`